 DevOps defined the software lifecycle, and the idea came up in the community to use the same technique for big data.
 DataOps is an attempt to adapt and expand the methodology taking into account the peculiarities of storing, transferring and processing large amounts of data in a variety of and interacting with each other platforms.

 With the emergence of a certain critical mass of machine learning models implemented in business processes of enterprises, a strong similarity between the life cycle of mathematical machine learning models and the software life cycle was noticed.
-The only difference is that the algorithms of the models are created using machine learning tools and methods.
+The only difference is that the algorithms of the models are created using MLOps tools and methods.
 Therefore, the idea naturally arose to apply and adapt already known approaches to software development for machine learning models.
 Thus, the following key stages can be distinguished in the life cycle of machine learning models:

 - defining a business idea;

 - testing and implementation of the model in the business process;